evkx/evkx.github.io/content/models/lotus/emeya/emeya_r/_index.md

 ## Performance

-The Lotus Emeya R has a maximum power of 675 KW (918 hp/905 bhp).
-The total torque is 985 nm (727 ft-lb).
-It performs the 0-100km/h sprint (0-62mph) in 2.78 seconds.
-The top speed is 256 km/h.
+The Lotus Emeya R has a maximum power of 675 KW (918 hp/905 bhp) and a total torque of 985 nm (727 ft-lb).
+It can sprint from 0 to 100km/h (0 to 62mph) in 2.78 seconds and has a top speed of 256 km/h (159.1 mph).

 ## Battery, range, and charging